nyghtowl/Code_Name_Jeeves/README.md

     - Built classification model analysis with accuracy, roc plot, etc.
 - Built out code to fetch new email, check email and send text if true condition met - need to test
 - Built out alternative classification models: Random Forest, Gradient Boost, Ada Boost and SVC.
 Gradient Boost gave best results with plain out of the box
-- Applied grid search which sign improved Logistic Regression and Multinomial NB.
+- Applied grid search which improved Logistic Regression and Multinomial NB.

-- Applied cPickle to save models because fast and commone solution.
-Sklearn has joblib which is similar and good for big data
+- Applied grid search to Random Forest and SVC.
+SVC had the best result.
+Gradient Boost is taking too long to run right now.
+- Closed the loop and proved to take in an email classify and send a text
+- Cleaned up code / streamlined functions and connections between scrips.

 ---------------
 Stuff: